 According to the Westpac Housing Pulse (May 2021 edition), the growth in Australian markets across the board points to a full-fledged boom.
 The price gains stretch beyond housing.
 Westpac explains that an upturn is visible across 90 sub-markets.
-None of the various submarkets is showing declines, and most increases are of the double-digit variety.
+None of the various submarkets are showing declines, and most increases are of the double-digit variety.

-Matthew Hassan, Westpac senior economist, explains markets across the board have turnover 30 per cent above the national pre-COVID peak.
+Matthew Hassan, Westpac senior economist, explains markets across the board have a turnover of 30 per cent above the national pre-COVID peak.
 Prices are nearing record levels as they are 8.5 per cent above the peak before the pandemic.

 Signs of the Times

 Some of the statistics surrounding the current housing prices sound like the stuff of fiction.

 - Since the year 2000, Australian home prices have increased by 150 per cent

 - Older generations of Australian’s purchased their homes at approximately three times the average yearly income.
 In contrast, today’s home buyers purchase homes at seven times the annual average wage.

 - The rate of homeownership across Australia fell 15 per cent in the past 20 years

 - Housing costs are rising at the fastest rate in 17 years

 - The number of Australians living in rental properties has increased by 20 per cent since the mid-1990s.